Teyras/MT/text/chapters/130_evaluation.md

 rather strange because both of these technologies use the same kernel facilities to achieve isolation.

-To verify this in a more formal way, we compared boostrapped 0.95 confidence intervals of the mean for the `bare`, `docker-bare` and `vbox-bare` isolation setups.
+To verify this in a more formal way, we compared bootstrapped 0.95 confidence intervals of the mean for the `bare`, `docker-bare` and `vbox-bare` isolation setups.
 As shown by Table \ref{mean-ci-comparison}, the comparison confirmed our observation, although the difference between the means of bare-metal